florepo/craftyjs_game/README.md

 # Crafty Javascript Game Template
-This repository is providing the basic setup of building 2D games on a HTML Canvas.
+This repository is providing the basic setup of building 2D games on a provided HTML Canvas.

 It provides:
 - the 'index.html' file for the webpage structure